 The longer term you purchase the lower the monthly rate is going to be.
 There are few other offers provided at sign up, which you can include at your discretion.
 We recommend to uncheck all of them at this time and add them later whenever you decide that you need them.

-After you’ve filled in your information and chosen your hosting package, click the Next button to complete your purchase.
+After you’ve filled in your package and payment information and chosen your hosting package, click the Submit button to complete your purchase.

 In the following screen, you’ll be informed that your purchase has been successful and will be asked to create a password for your account.